MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install-sql-2022.md

 <a name="bkmk_configureAccounts"></a>
 <a name="permissions-external-script"></a>

-On the database, you might need the configuration updates.
+On the database, you might need configuration updates.
 For more information, see [Give users permission to SQL Server Machine Learning Services](../../machine-learning/security/user-permission.md).

 ## Suggested optimizations